 I believe sauces, spreads, and dips make everything better.
 If the world could be smothered in a rich, savoury sauce; or in a cheesy, salty dip; then the world would be a better place!
 Maybe I’m the only one that fantasizes like that, but I’m okay with that; more dip for me!

 It’s my mother’s fault.
 I grew up in a house where sauces and dips were the main.
 Well, not literally, but most certainly the highlight of some meals.
-My mother could make a sweet and sour meatball sauce, or a red savoury chicken sauce that could possibly end the wars in the Middle East!
+My mother could make a sweet and sour meatball sauce, or a red savoury chicken sauce that could put an end to wars!

 My mother passed her love of sauces onto me.
 Even on pasta dishes, I need to have extra sauce!
 That is where my love of dips must have stemmed from as well.
 Like this Dill Pickle Dip!

 I swear – and if you tell anyone this, I’ll deny it – when I was in college, I must have spent thousands of dollars on that Philadelphia Cream Cheese Dill Pickle Dip stuff.
 I was addicted to it!
 There were many nights when that and a bag of chips was dinner.
 As I got older though, I lost my desire for the taste of store-bought dips.
 Homemade dips are the best!
 They are so much healthier and you get way more dip for the amount of money you’ll spend on store-bought.

-Check out my Baked Goat Cheese Dip in Marinara Sauce, or my Baked Triple Cheese Nacho Dip if warm or hot dips are more suited to your tastes!
-Or just stick around here and we’ll get right back to this Dill Pickle Dip, which is thick and dilly and salty!
-Here’s the recipe:
+Check out my Baked Goat Cheese Dip in Marinara Sauce, or my Cheddar Cheese Green Onion Dip, if warm or hot dips are more suited to your tastes!
+Or just stick around here and we’ll get right back to this Dill Pickle Dip, which is thick and dilly and cheesy and creamy and everything you need in life!

 - 1 cup sour cream, 14%

-- Scoop dip into a food-safe dish with a lid and refrigerate for at least two hours.
-This will allow the dip to firm up.
+Transfer the dip to a food-safe container with a lid and refrigerate for at least two hours to allow the flavours to fully marry together.